GlenWillms/caaslab/documentation/CaaS Lab Instructions.md

 cd ~/caaslab
 kubectl apply -f vk8s/
 ```

+***Exception 2: The next two steps will be automatically completed for students as part of deploying the blueprint***
 6. Deploy origin pool as follows

 Reference the k8s service mosquitto for your namespace as: mosquitto.namespace